From Design to Disclosure: Applications

+We interpret these results in the context of regulatory measures that give consumers control of their data.
+Our results suggest that an intermediary or data collective capable of verifying statements about consumer valuation could substantially benefit consumers all the way to the payoffs of the consumer-optimal segmentation.
+Crucial to this prospect is that consumers can verifiably disclose rich statements, certifying that they belong to a ``bucket'' without having to disclose their exact valuation.
+This result connects to group-pricing schemes observed in practice in which a third-party intermediary verifies that a consumer belongs to a designated group---such as senior citizens, students, or low-income households---and provides evidence that triggers a price discount.
+Our results also highlight the power of finetuned disclosures: while interval-style messages may benefit consumers, consumers may benefit from using more elaborate messages that pool together extreme valuations.

+Hard or verifiable information is crucial for the consumer to obtain such gains: were she able to use only cheap-talk messages, all equilibria essentially collapse to the babbling outcome in which the monopolist ignores their messages and charges the optimal uniform price.\footnote{\cite{hidir2021privacy} show that cheap talk can be effective when the monopolist chooses both price and product design.}

+While our analysis focuses on monopolistic markets, a similar logic applies to competitive markets with differentiated products.
+Suppose there are two or more firms, and a consumer's type $\theta\equiv (\theta_1,\ldots,\theta_n)$ encodes her valuation for each of the $n$ products.
+Consider the disclosure game in which the consumer of type $\theta$ privately discloses a message $m$ in $\mathcal M(\theta)$ to each firm.
+We argue that there exist equilibria of this multi-firm disclosure game whose payoffs approximate those of the consumer-optimal segmentation characterized by \cite*{elliottgaleottikohli}.
+In these equilibria, the consumer fully reveals her type to all firms except her favorite one, which induces all her non-preferred firms to compete aggressively for her business, setting a price that equals marginal cost.
+To her favorite firm, she discloses information only partially, mirroring the disclosure strategy in the monopoly problem.
+The favored firm then prices optimally given the disclosure it receives, knowing that all other firms are competing intensely for the consumer's business.

-We turn to the question of whether refinements can deliver stronger predictions for the set of supportable payoffs.
-We consider the ``truth-leaning'' refinement proposed by \cite*{hart2017evidence}.
-Drawing on the Twainian adage, ``When in doubt, tell the truth\ldots'' they study limit equilibria of perturbed games in which the sender obtains an infinitesimal bump in her utility if she shares the entire truth.
-While their focus is on the receiver's value for commitment, their concept turns out to have powerful implications for monopoly pricing: it selects payoff profiles on the efficiency frontier.
+Returning to monopoly pricing, \Cref{Proposition-BBM} shows that some equilibria of the disclosure game are inefficient.
+Our next result proves that a refinement standard in disclosure games selects efficient equilibria.
+This refinement is the ``truth-leaning equilibrium'' proposed by \cite*{hart2017evidence} who---invoking the Twainian adage, ``When in doubt, tell the truth''---study limit equilibria of perturbed games in which the sender accrues an infinitesimal gain if she shares the whole truth.